jbnicolai/generator-red-static/README.md

 ## Updates

-Update a project to a newer version of this generator will update the `./grunt` folder, the `Gruntfile.js`, and the `package.json` devDependancies.
+Updating a project to a newer version of this generator will update the `./grunt` folder, the `Gruntfile.js`, and the `package.json` devDependencies.

 ```sh
 yo red-static:update